The Debut Dagger Award

 12. At our discretion, and only where practicable, we may notify an entrant of an unreadable file and invite them to resubmit the entry.

-A shortlist of entries, selected by professional readers, will be forwarded to a final judging panel chaired by the CWA Manuscript Assessment Coordinator and composed of crime fiction editors from major publishing houses and authors’ agents.
+A shortlist of entries, selected by professional readers, will be forwarded to a final judging panel chaired by the CWA Criminal Critiques Coordinator and composed of crime fiction editors from major publishing houses and authors’ agents.

 The judges’ decision is final and we will not enter into any correspondence about the result.